europeana/recommendations-updater/README.md

 ### Command-line parameters

-Either the command-line option `--ALL` needs to be provided to start a full update covering all records or the option `--from=<date>` to do a partial update with all records created or modified after the provided date.
+The command-line option `--FULL` is required (to start a full update covering all records) or the option `--from=<date>` should be provided to do a partial update with all records created or modified after the provided date.
 The date needs to be in ISO format, e.g. `--from=2021-10-08` or `--from=2021-10-08T12:15:00`

+Optionally the `--DELETE` option can be supplied which will delete existing Milvus (and Lmdb) data before starting the update.

 ## License